MyPureCloud/developer-center-blog/source/2021-02-03-Caching-in-flows/index.html.md

 With these pieces in place, we now have a call flow that uses cached data instead of calling a data action when possible, and automatically updates the cached data when it is more than 5 minutes old.
 In the following sections, we will implement this example solution step-by-step.

 ### Creating the data table
-To create the data table, navigate to _Admin > Architect > Data Tables_ in the Genesys Cloud user interface, and click the _+_ button.
-Then, configure the data table as follows:
+To create the data table take the following actions:

+1. Navigate to the Admin page Genesys Cloud by locating the Admin link at the top of the Genesys Cloud user interface.
+2. Locate the Architect section on the page.
+Click on the Data Tables link in this section of the doc.
+3. Click the _+_ button on the upper right of the screen.
+4. Populate the name (IVR Cache), Notes (Contains) and Reference Key label (Queue Id).
+5. Add two custom fields in the form: `Updated` and `AgentsIdle`.
+The `Updated` field will hold the date/time of the record and the `AgentIdle` field will hold the metrics for the number of idle agents.

 ![Data table configuration parameters](data_table_configuration_parameters.png)